-Ray believes that the oceans – which cover 72 percent of the Earth’s surface and 99 percent of its livable space – are the world’s largest, most important and least adequately explored natural resource.
+We believe that the ocean – which covers 72 percent of the Earth’s surface and 99 percent of its livable space – is the world’s largest, most important and least adequately explored natural resource.

-To further this work, the Foundation leverages a one-of-a-kind, state-of-the-art research vessel and a package of other equipment, including manned submersibles, helicopters, wet and dry labs, customized technology, as well the latest media and editing equipment.
+To further this work, we have launched our signature exploration initiative, OceanX, which is a mission to explore the ocean and bring it back to the world.
+OceanX leverages a one-of-a-kind, state-of-the-art research vessel and a package of other equipment, including manned submersibles, helicopters, wet and dry labs, customized technology, and the latest media and editing equipment to further its mission.
 This vessel and equipment provide a platform to support the research of scientists worldwide and serve as a cutting-edge media platform that is used to share exciting discoveries with the public.

-In order to support research and create media on the exploration of the oceans, the Dalio Foundation has worked with over 80 scientists at scientific research institutions, including Woods Hole Oceanographic Institution, the American Museum of Natural History, California Academy of Sciences, Yale University, Harvard University and local scientists and research institutions in various locations globally, as well as media partners including the BBC, National Geographic, PBS/NOVA, Conservation International, Silverback Films, Years of Living Dangerously, Atlantic Productions, NHK, and Fusion Media Group and Univision Communications.
+Dalio Philanthropies and OceanX have worked with over 80 scientists at scientific research institutions, including Woods Hole Oceanographic Institution, the American Museum of Natural History, California Academy of Sciences, Yale University, Harvard University, and local scientists and research institutions in various locations globally.
+We have worked with media partners including the BBC, National Geographic, PBS/NOVA, Silverback Films, Years of Living Dangerously, Atlantic Productions, NHK, and Fusion Media Group and Univision Communications.

-Thus far, the family and Foundation’s funding of this initiative as well as support for the environment exceeds $108 million.
+Thus far, our funding of this initiative as well as support for the environment exceeds $149 million.